 Tommy Hilfiger similarly started with one key garment: Jeans.
 After making a name for himself by buying jeans, altering them into bellbottoms and reselling them at Brown’s in Manhattan, he opened a store catering to those that wanted a “rock star” aesthetic when he was 18-years old with $150.
 While the store went bankrupt by the time he was 25, it allowed him to get his foot in the door.
 He was offered design positions at Calvin Klein (who also got his start by focusing on a single garment: Coats.
 With $2,000 of his own money and $10,000 lent to him by a friend, he set up shop; in 1973, he got his big break when a major department store buyer accidentally walked into his showroom and placed an order for $50,000).

 Hilfiger was also offered a design position with Perry Ellis but turned them down to start his eponymous with help from the Murjani Group.
-Speaking of Perry Ellis, the NYU grad went to work at an upscale retail store in Virginia, where he was promoted to a buying/merchandising position in New York, where he was eventually offered a chance to start his own label, a small operation.
+Speaking of Perry Ellis, the New York University grad went to work at an upscale retail store in Virginia, where he was promoted to a buying/merchandising position in New York, where he was eventually offered a chance to start his own label, a small operation.
 After several years of success, he spun it off as its own entity.
 Marc Jacobs, who falls into a bit of a younger generation, started out focusing on sweaters.

 With this in mind, fashion competitions have begun to play an important role in helping designers to cope with the increasing need to establish a brand early on.
 It seems to me that winning (or nearly winning) a prestigious fashion competition results in several key rewards.